pink-junkjard/hyperfiddle/README.md

 # Documentation and community

-Hyperfiddle is beta software.
+Hyperfiddle is alpha software.
 The programming API is not frozen.

 <https://www.reddit.com/r/hyperfiddle/> will aggregate all our scattered blog posts, tutorials
 and documentation.